Stock exchange listing

 What information is subject to extraordinary reporting requirements?

-As a general rule, extraordinary disclosure shall be made on information which could directly or indirectly affect the value of or the yield on the issuer’s securities, or could be significant for the market participants in making their investment decisions.
+As a general rule, extraordinary disclosure shall be made on information which could directly or indirectly affect the value of or the yield on the issuer’s securities or could be significant for the market participants in making their investment decisions.
 The 24/2008 (VIII.
 15.)
-Minsitry of Finance Decree contains guedelines and examples to be followed by issuers (under the force of the CMA) regarding their extraordinary disclosures.
+Minsitry of Finance Decree contains guidelines and examples to be followed by issuers (under the force of the CMA) regarding their extraordinary disclosures.
 Issuers with home member states other than Hungary follow the rules of their jurisdictions.

 What is the deadline for meeting the extraordinary reporting requirements?

-With regard to the price sensitiveness of such information, the Exchange wants to ensure that the time period during which anybody has the opportunity to take advantage of this information is as short as possible.
+With regard to the price sensitiveness of such information, the Exchange wants to ensure that the time period during which anybody has the opportunity to take advantage of this information is as soon as possible.
 If the issuer of securities receives such information during trading hours, it is obliged to report it to the Exchange within 30 minutes of becoming aware of the information.
-Information learned by the issuer following the close of trade shall be disclosed to the Exchange until 8:15 of the next exchange day, before trading starts.
+Information learned by the issuer following the close of trade shall be disclosed to the Exchange until 8:15 am of the next exchange day, before trading starts.